Polar Medal: Canada

 The medal was awarded to members of the Royal Canadian Mounted Police ship St. Roch, who patrolled extensively in the western Arctic (1940) and completed a west-to-east passage of the Arctic in 1942.
 Although several Canadians had received this medal, it was not included in the Canadian Honours System that was promulgated in 1967.
 Subsequently, a Canadian decoration intended to honour explorers of Canada's polar regions and defenders of the country's sovereignty in the north was initially conceived by Governor General Adrienne Clarkson as the Governor General's Northern Medal and created on 15 September 2005, to award those who serve with distinction in northern Canada.
 It was replaced on 23 June 2015 by Canada's own Polar Medal.

 New Zealand

 In 1996, when New Zealand revised its royal honours system, New Zealanders ceased to receive the Polar Medal.
 It was proposed that the medal would be preserved, with a new name, under New Zealand regulations: the New Zealand Antarctic Medal.
 The rationale for the renaming was that it is in relation to Antarctica that New Zealand's endeavours and achievements have been made.
 The report on honours that recommended the change contained the inaccurate claim that the medal was named after the North Pole.
-The new medal was formally instituted by the queen on 1 September 2006.
+The new medal was formally instituted by Queen Elizabeth II on 1 September 2006.